sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/php.md

 $LIVEKIT_API_SECRET = $_ENV["LIVEKIT_API_SECRET"] ?? "secret"; // (4)!
 ```

-1. Import all necessary dependencies from the PHP livekit library.
+1. Import all necessary dependencies from the PHP LiveKit library.
 2. Configure HTTP headers for the web server: enables CORS support, sets the content type to JSON, and allows only OPTIONS and POST requests.
 3. The API key of LiveKit Server.
 4. The API secret of LiveKit Server.